dhutapratama/docs/vite.md

 <a name="advanced-customization"></a>
 ## Advanced Customization

-Out of the box, Laravel's Vite plugin uses sensible conventions that should work for the majority of applications; however, sometimes you may need to customize Vite's behavior.
+Out of the box, Lets's Vite plugin uses sensible conventions that should work for the majority of applications; however, sometimes you may need to customize Vite's behavior.
 To enable additional customization options, we offer the following methods and options which can be used in place of the `@vite` Blade directive:

 ```blade
 <!doctype html>